 - Realist movement

-The Foundation Course in Acting consists of two terms of 12 teaching weeks each, year beginning in September and finishing in March.
+The Foundation Course in Acting consists of two terms of 12 teaching weeks.

 The programme is intensive and can involve evening and Saturday work.